jhajek/forge/pages/Big-Data-Spark-Cluster.md

 ---
 ## Big Data Platform - Spark Cluster

 Teaching the technology of Big Data is important.
 My background is not as a [Data Scientist](https://docs.microsoft.com/en-us/learn/certifications/roles/data-scientist "Microsoft definition of Data Scientist") but more of a [Data Engineer](https://docs.microsoft.com/en-us/learn/certifications/roles/data-engineer "Microsoft definition of Data Engineer").

-### Apache Spark

-[Apache Spark](https://spark.apache.org/ "Apache Spark WebPage") is a "Unified engine for large-scale data analytics."
+And I love deploying infrastructure.

 Current Cluster: